MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/stream-object-ado.md

   - Specify the access mode for the **Stream** with the [Mode](mode-property-ado.md) property.

 > [!NOTE]
-> <P>URLs using the http scheme will automatically invoke the <A href="microsoft-ole-db-provider-for-internet-publishing.md">Microsoft OLE DB Provider for Internet Publishing</A>.
-For more information, see <A href="absolute-and-relative-urls.md">Absolute and Relative URLs</A>.</P>
+> URLs using the http scheme will automatically invoke the [Microsoft OLE DB Provider for Internet Publishing](microsoft-ole-db-provider-for-internet-publishing.md).
+For more information, see [Absolute and relative URLs](absolute-and-relative-urls.md).